Reference designs: Universal School Bathroom

 - change table

 It can accommodate a variety of mobility devices including portable hoists or ceiling track hoists.

 The requirements in this reference design are applicable to all schools, including special schools and satellite units.

-It is important to consult with the Ministry’s local Learning Support (Special Education) team to understand whether a universal bathroom is required, and if so, what the individual universal bathroom requirements are.
+It's important to consult with the Ministry’s local learning support team to understand whether a universal bathroom is required, and if so, what the individual universal bathroom requirements are.

 Download the guide